jrs0/icdb/README.md

   lists of databases and tables. mysql returns objects properly using dbListObjects, but sql server lists the databases in a table and then there is no clear way to get the tables without raw sql.
+- Need to make a better error message when the user tries to get a non-existent table
+- Need to test cache properly